Now Available from APA Learn

 You'll learn about:

-Participants will understand what temporary design demonstrations are, the framework for an inclusive design process, the logistics of implementation and strategies to translate short-term design demonstrations to long term improvements.
+How the logistics of implementation and strategies translate short-term design demonstrations to long term improvements.

 Economic revitalization through infrastructure and design improvements is a powerful approach to transform underserved communities.
 However, there is a critical difference between revitalizing with a community as a partner or for a community as a recipient.
 The process of developing designs with the community and then working with them to implement temporary demonstrations of their ideas can lead to powerful community ownership and successful design that is truly responsive to community needs.